 EM is the principal investigator of the grant funded research implementing the protocol of the study she designed, conceived the protocol paper, and led the writing of the protocol.
 In addition, EM conceptualized and led the writing of this manuscript.
 MB is the project manager for the study, is conducting the qualitative data collection and analysis, and assisted in drafting the manuscript under EM's supervision.
 JJ is a co-investigator who contributed to the development of the methods, coordinated the retrieval of the EHS data, and is involved in the data analysis, interpretation, and manuscript development.
 MA, BC, FB, GA, and AT are co-investigators who were a part of the research team from its inception and contributed to all phases of the research and manuscript preparation.
 NE is a co-investigator and is involved in the qualitative research component of the project.
-All authors contributed to the development of the project.
-All authors contributed to the development of the project.
-All authors contributed to the development of the project.
+All authors contributed to the development of the protocol and provided feedback and edits for the final manuscript.